simeross/ggseqalign/README.md

 ## Intro
 This is an R package to perform pairwise alignments of strings and plot them in a minimal style that is suitable for strings/sequences of any length.
 It is compatible with ggplot2 and DNA/AA sequence objects from `Biostrings`.

-I am currently working on a Bioconductor submission for this package, but it should be usable in its current state.

 ## Installation
 ### R version 4.4 and above
 `ggseqalign` can be installed from its original source on GitHub (requires `devtools`).